DavidBuchanan314/TARDIS/README.md

 ## Notes:

+- Currently only x86_64 Linux is supported.
+It should be possible to port to i386 with fairly minimal effort.

 - `novdso.so` is preloaded to prevent libc from using vDSO - otherwise `ptrace(PTRACE_SYSCALL, ...)`
 wouldn't work for those syscalls (Take a look at `man vdso` for more information).
 You might need to modify the `LD_PRELOAD` value to be an absolute path for some programs/environments, I only made it relative for simplicity.

 - Certain simple programs, like `glxgears`, don't mind being run with time flowing in reverse!
 Most programs don't however, and of course there's no way to have a negative delay.

+- There are many more syscalls that I still need to handle.

+Currently handled syscalls:

+- `nanosleep`

+- `select`

+- `poll`

+- `gettimeofday`

+- `clock_gettime`

+- `time`